Role Based Access Control

 AccountAdmin is the root role of a ByteHouse account.
 Users assigned with this role have all privileges/permissions.

 SecurityAdmin is a direct child role under AccountAdmin.
 Users with this role will be in charge of all permission or privileges related actions, such as creating new custom roles, deleting a custom role, assigning users to some roles.
 One exception is that SecurityAdmin can’t grant AccountAdmin role to other users.

 UserAdmin is a direct child role under the Account Admin.
 UserAdmin can do everything related to users, namely, CRUD for users.

 SystemAdmin is a direct child role under the Account Admin.
 Users with this role will have permissions with regard to all platform resources, such as databases, tables, virtual warehouses, online worksheets, etc.

 OperationAdmin is a direct child role under AccountAdmin.
 This role does not have any predefined privileges or permissions.
-This role is used to assign to ByteHouse customer engineers for customer support purposes.
+This role is assigned to ByteHouse customer engineers for customer support.

-Custom Roles can be created on the role management page.
-All custom roles are either direct child or indirect child (grandchild) role of SystemAdmin, and are the direct or indirect parent (grandparent) role of "PublicRole".
-An example of a complete role hierarchy diagram can be represented below:
+Custom roles can be created on the role management page.
+All custom roles are either direct child or indirect child (grandchild) of SystemAdmin, and are the direct or indirect parent (grandparent) of PublicRole.
+An example of a complete role hierarchy is shown below: